BrentKellmer/amazon-polly-developer-guide/doc_source/managing-lexicons-console.md

 To use a pronunciation lexicon, you must first upload it\.
 There are two locations on the console from which you can upload a lexicon, the **Text\-to\-Speech** tab and the **Lexicons** tab\.

-The following processes describe how to add lexicons that you can use to customize how words and phrases uncommon to the chosen language are pronounced\.
+The following processes describe how to add lexicons that you can use to customize how words and phrases uncommon to the chosen language are pronounced\. <a name="upload-lexicon-lexicons-tab"></a>

 **To add a lexicon from the Lexicons Tab**